gae4it/lpapp/FIRST-PROMPT.md

 LPAPP

-Perfect 🔥 — here’s your final, production-grade prompt, written in English in Markdown format (.md) so you can copy-paste it directly into v0.dev, Cursor, Claude Code, Bolt.new, or ChatGPT (code mode) to scaffold your project.
+Perfect 🔥 — here’s your final, production-grade prompt, written in English in Markdown format (.md) so you can copy-paste it directly into GitHub Copilot (agent mode) to scaffold your project.

 ---